 The Sprawl is independent Alberta journalism.
-It's crowdfunded, ad-free, and made in Calgary— a reinvention of local journalism in tough times.
+It's crowdfunded, ad-free, and made in Calgary— a reinvention of news in tough times.
 The 11 principles of the Sprawl Manifesto guide all we do.

 We launched in September 2017 to cover Calgary’s municipal election.
 It began as a zany experiment.
 And hey, it worked!
 A surge of community support turned our tiny shop into a stable online magazine.

 In 2018, we won a national Digital Publishing Award for best news coverage (small newsroom).
 In 2019, we won another Digital Publishing Award for general excellence in digital publishing.
-The Sprawl took gold in the "small" category, standing alongside national media heavyweights Maclean's (medium) and CBC News (large).
+The Sprawl took gold in the "small" category, alongside Maclean's (medium) and CBC News (large).

 In addition to crowdfunding, in 2018 The Sprawl received $100,000 through the Digital News Innovation Challenge, a partnership between Ryerson University and the Facebook Journalism Project to support emerging news startups in Canada.

 The Sprawl is a member of the National NewsMedia Council, a voluntary self-regulatory organization that deals with ethical and journalistic practices in gathering and reporting the news.
 See mediacouncil.ca or call 1-844-877-1163 for more information.

 Who we are